Show / Hide Table of Contents

 Blocks the calling thread until the thread represented by this instance terminates or the specified time elapses, while continuing to perform standard COM and SendMessage pumping.

-public extern bool Join(TimeSpan timeout)
+public bool Join(TimeSpan timeout)

 Parameters

-TimeSpan timeout
+timeout TimeSpan

 A TimeSpan set to the amount of time to wait for the thread to terminate.